lingaoliu105/lingaoliu105.github.io/_posts/2024-10-21-building-custom-schedulers-in-go-a-practical-guide.md

 - **Workload Isolation**: Preventing one slow task from affecting the execution of others.
 - **Specialized Queueing**: Using advanced queue structures like priority queues or job dependencies.

-Using a custom scheduler doesn’t replace the Go runtime scheduler, but sits on top of it to manage when and how your application-level tasks are executed.
+Using a custom scheduler doesn't replace the Go runtime scheduler, but sits on top of it to manage when and how your application-level tasks are executed.

 ## Basic Scheduler Design